SiteForward-Manulife-Wealth/Newsletter-Generator/MODULARIZATION.md

 # Newsletter Generator - Modularization Documentation

 ## Overview
-The Newsletter Generator has been successfully modularized to improve code maintainability, testability, and organization.
-The original monolithic `scripts.js` file (~1800 lines) has been split into 15 focused modules.
+The Newsletter Generator uses a modular architecture with 15 focused modules organized by functionality.
+This structure improves code maintainability, testability, and organization.

 ## File Structure